talaviram/ysfx/README.md

 This project is not the work of Cockos, Inc; however, it is based on several free and open source components from the WDL.
-Originally, this project was based on jsusfx by Pascal Gauthier, but then it became an entire rewrite made from scratch.
+Originally, this project was based on jsusfx by Pascal Gauthier, which was then rewritten by jpcima.

 Some time after the realization of this project, Cockos announced the release of JSFX as open source under the LGPL.
 This does not affect the development of this project, which remains a custom implementation based on the liberally licensed bits of the WDL.

+Unfortunately, the original maintainer (jpcima) seems to have disappeared, so I (Joep Vanlier) have decided to fork the project to update it with some more recent JSFX features and bugfixes.

 # Usage notes